- Search The Registry

 - Street Team Youth Programs

 - My Account

-Called "one of the greatest women of her century," Margaret Murray Washington spoke to national audiences as first president of the National Federation of Colored Women's Clubs.
-But her greatest service came where she founded country schools, taught women how to live and attend to their homes, worked for the improvement of prisons, started the Mt.
+Called "one of the greatest women of her century," Margaret Murray Washington spoke to national audiences as the first president of the National Federation of Colored Women's Clubs.
+But her greatest service came when she founded country schools, taught women how to live and attend to their homes, worked to improve prisons, started the Mt.
 Meigs school for boys and an industrial school for girls, and constantly worked for the betterment of the poor and neglected.

-In 1896, she became vice president of the National Federation of Afro American Women.
-Soon after she became president of the Alabama Association of Women’s Clubs until her death in 1925.
-Murray-Washington was a woman of great compassion, intelligence and independence of judgment.
-She became one of the greatest forces at Tuskegee and among Black leaders and thinkers in the America.
+In 1896, she became vice president of the National Federation of Afro-American Women.
+Soon after, she became president of the Alabama Association of Women’s Clubs until she died in 1925.
+Murray-Washington was a woman of great compassion, intelligence, and independence of judgment.
+She became one of the greatest forces at Tuskegee and among Black leaders and thinkers in America.